jackknobel/GameViewportSync/README.md

 **Getting Started:**
 - Add the plugin to your project ([GameDirectory]/Plugins/) folder (either via cloning or from the releases tab)
 - Open the editor.
+- Enable the Plugin in the Plugins Menu
 - That's it!
 (You can add additional level editor viewports to the drop down the usual way via Window->Viewports menu)

 **Configuration:**